 As someone who doesn't like coffee, matcha has always been my go-to in times of a caffeine hit.
 I have always loved tea, especially green tea and whenever I go to a Japanese restaurant, I always want a matcha dessert at the end.
 There is something so delicious about a creamy matcha creme brûlée, my personal favourite dessert at a local sushi spot in Toronto.
 I wanted to create my own type of dessert using matcha, so this vegan matcha cheesecake was born.
 I also knew that I wanted to add in a little something extra, so I used some of the cheesecake to also make a raspberry version too.
 The addition of the sour from the raspberry complements this vegan matcha cheesecake quite nicely.

-Previously I made a version of this in mini form, and those are equally as delicious.
+Previously I made a version of this in mini form, and they were equally as delicious.
 But this time, I wanted to add a little extra pop of colour.
 So in went my favourite berries (raspberries) and they are delicious.
-For this vegan matcha cheesecake I used freeze dried raspberries, but if you can’t find those, I think you could also use fresh and maybe even frozen instead if you need.
+For this vegan matcha cheesecake I used freeze dried raspberries, but if you can't find those, I think you could also use fresh and maybe even frozen instead if you need.

 Recently, I shared on my Instagram about self limiting beliefs and how much they can mess with our own self worth.
 It was great to share my truth and more importantly to see how it resonated with others.
 I had so many comment or reach out over DM and wanted to share their own truths about themselves that they held onto for too long.